 You may also be able to have a sedative given to you through an IV.
 If you have “conscious sedation” administered this way you’ll be awake but very relaxed, and the procedure should be virtually pain-free.
 If you have general anesthesia, which is a type of IV sedation that puts you to sleep completely, you won’t feel or experience anything during the procedure — you’ll simply wake up and it will be over.
 Sedation generally costs extra.
 If you’re not sedated, the painful part of the abortion will usually only last five to ten minutes.

-Many people find that any cramping is gone by the time they leave the clinic, but you may experience some cramping or pain after the procedure.
+Many people find that any cramping is gone by the time they leave the provider location, but you may experience some cramping or pain after the procedure.
 A heating pad and over-the-counter pain medications should help reduce pain after the procedure.

 When should you contact a health care provider after the procedure?